 Specifically name the job for which you are applying if it was an advertised job listing, especially if it is a job advertised by a large company.
 Larger organizations may be hiring for dozens of positions at any given time, and it helps to clarify which particular job you are seeking.

-DO explain any gaps in your employment history, whether you went back to school or were laid off.
-Also use the cover letter to explain career changes or any other career moves that might appear unusual.
+Explain any gaps in your employment history, whether you went back to school or were laid off.
+Also, use the cover letter to explain career changes or any other career moves that might appear unusual.
 The cover letter is your chance to provide a narrative for your job history.

-DO point out transferable skills if you are seeking to change careers.
-For example, significant experience working grooming and training roles in the equine industry would give you real world experience and an extensive network of contacts that you could bring to an equine pharmaceutical sales position.
+Point out transferable skills if you are seeking to change careers.
+For example, significant experience in grooming and training in the canine or equine industry would give you real-world experience and an extensive network of contacts that you could bring to a position.